visioninhope/foundationallm/docs/development/calling-apis/standard-deployment-local-api-access.md

 ### Prerequisites

 - `kubectl` with the [`kubelogin`](https://azure.github.io/kubelogin/) extension
-  - Both of these utilities can be installed by the Azure CLI: `az aks install-cli`
+  - Both of these utilities can be installed by the Azure CLI: `az aks install-cli`.
+If you use this command, you will need to restart your terminal to reflect the changes to `$PATH`.
 - Kubernetes credentials stored in `$HOME/.kube/config`

   Obtain these credentials using the Azure CLI.